-To avoid working with unlicensed loan sharks, staying informed about the types of online lenders and loan products available when you need money is vital.
+To avoid working with unlicensed loan sharks, staying informed about the types of online lenders and loan products available is vital.
+Keep reading to learn how loan sharks work and about your loan alternatives.

 What Are Loan Sharks?

-Loans sharks are predatory lenders who often function under illegal conditions, which means you won’t find many licensed loan sharks online.
-Loan sharks use predatory lending practices like bait-and-switching and sometimes even blatantly false advertising.
+Loans sharks are predatory lenders who run illegal lending operations.
+Loan sharks use predatory or illegal lending practices like bait-and-switching and sometimes even blatantly false advertising.

 Funding from loan sharks can also stick you with a loan contract and loan terms that don’t work for you.
 And since loan sharks have their best interest in mind, not yours, they are often unwilling to work with borrowers regarding refinancing for better rates and terms.